 In 1968, amateur astronomer Marjorie Fish used the 1969 Gliese Star Catalogue to construct a model of nearby stars based on Betty Hill’s map and found that the only star that matched the map was Zeta Reticuli.
 Her conclusions found their way to the editor of Astronomy magazine and, in December 1974, the magazine published an article that started a debate about the map.
 Even American astrophysicists Carl Sagan and Steven Soter chimed in, saying that the map was an arbitrary alignment of points.

 Betty Hill’s star map was definitively dismissed in the 1990s, when the Hipparcos satellite data showed that some of the stars in Fish’s interpretation of the map were located at much greater distances than previously believed, while subsequent studies revealed that other stars included by Fish were unlikely to host life.

 Zeta Reticuli is not too hard to find, but with a declination of −62° 30′, it never rises above the horizon for observers north of the latitude 28° N.

-The star system appears as a naked-eye double in good conditions, with clear, dark skies and no light pollution.
+The star system appears as a double star in good conditions, with clear, dark skies and no light pollution.
 It lies at the western border of Reticulum, next to the constellation Horologium.